The Yellow Jackets have won seven-straight ACC matches

 Yellow Jackets rolled to their third-straight ACC victory

 This past season, Harmon led the Jackets to their best record during his tenure and since 2007, compiling a remarkable ledger of 27-5.
 Tech claimed a share of the ACC regular season championship, going 13-1 in league play and remained undefeated against league opponents until the final match of the regular season.
 On April 29, the Jackets avenged their only ACC loss of the season at Duke, with a 4-2 win over the Blue Devils in the ACC Championship semifinals.
 With the win, Tech made its sixth appearance in the ACC Championship match since 1986, but dropped a heartbreaker to UNC, 4-3.
 Four Jackets earned ACC recognition as Rasheeda McAdoo and Jonnise Renaud were named All-ACC first team, Paige Hourigan was tabbed All-ACC second team and freshman Nami Otsuka was listed on the All-ACC third team.
 For the second consecutive season, Harmon was named the ACC Coach of the Year.
+Additionally, Harmon was tabbed the 2017 Wilson/ITA Southeast Region Coach of the Year, becoming the second coach in program history to earn the honor.

 Tech continued its postseason success in 2017, making its 18th straight NCAA Tournament appearance and hosted the first- and second-rounds at the Ken Byers Tennis Complex.
 The Jackets upended Alabama State and Northwestern to reach the Sweet 16 for the second straight year before falling to Oklahoma State in the Round of 16 in Athens.
 McAdoo and Renaud both earned individual NCAA singles bids in addition to earning a doubles bid to the NCAA Championships.
 The Tech duo of Hourigan/Kenya Jones also received a doubles bid and advanced to the second round.
 At the conclusion of the season, Harmon was named the Wilson/ITA Southeast Region Coach of the Year.